ameekkhan/ameeqsort/README.md

 Remainder elements = N - 4(K) => 16 - 16 = 0

-So, in this case the number of remainder elements is 0 now the pattern of splitting will look like:
+So, in this case the number of remainder elements is 0 now the pattern of splitting will be:

 4